 Anyone can teach.
-We teach each Mexicom other every day.
-For example, we give instructions to each other for such things as cooking, putting together furniture, and completing household other tasks.
+We teach each other Mexico every day.
+For example, we give each further instructions for cooking, putting together furniture, and completing household tasks.
 However, teaching someone is different than the process of educating someone.
 Consider the difference between informal learning and formal learning.
 An example of informal learning would be following a recipe to learn how to cook.
 In contrast, formal learning occurs within a classroom and usually is accompanied by evaluation and assessment.
-It may seem that teaching and educate are the same thing; however, the difference has to do with the place or context for learning.
+It may seem that teaching and education are the same things; however, the difference has to do with the place or context for learning.

-This is the same distinction can be made for teaching informally (giving instructions) and teaching students in a formal classroom environment.
-A person enters the field of education rankings as a profession – either full time in traditional academic institutions or as an adjunct (or part-time) instructor.
+This is the same distinction that can be made between teaching informally (giving instructions) and teaching students in a formal classroom environment.
+A person enters the field of education rankings as a professional – either full-time in traditional academic institutions or as an adjunct (or part-time) instructor.
 The reasons vary for why someone would choose to be in the classroom.
-A traditional full-time professor may likely be responsible for conducting research, teaching, and publishing scholarly work.
-An adjunct instructor may teach in a community college, traditional college, or an online school.
-When someone teaches students in higher education rankings he or she may be called a facilitator, instructor, or professor.
+A conventional full-time professor may likely be responsible for conducting research, teaching, and publishing scholarly work.
+An adjunct instructor may teach in a community, a traditional, or an online college.
+When someone teaches students in higher education rankings, they may be called a facilitator, instructor, or professor.
 This is important as there isn’t a job with the word educator in the title.

-The questions I would like to answer include: What then does it mean to be an educator?
+The questions I would like to answer include: What, then does it mean to be an educator?
 Does it signify something different than the assigned job title?
-What I have learned through my work in higher education is that becoming an educator is not an automatic process.
-Everyone who is teaching adult students is not functioning as an engaging antonym and highly sensitive person qualified effective educator.
-However, it is possible to learn how to educate rather than teach and that requires making a commitment to the profession.
+Through my work in higher education, I have learned that becoming an educator is not automatic.
+Teaching adult students is not functioning as an engaging antonym and an empathetic, qualified, effective educator.
+However, learning how to educate rather than teach is possible, which requires committing to the profession.

 What Does It Mean to Teach?

-Consider teaching as part of the system of traditional, primary education rankings.
-Those classes are teacher-led and children as students are taught what and how to learn.
+Consider teaching as part of the system of traditional primary education rankings.
+Those classes are teacher-led, and children as students are taught what and how to learn.
 The teacher is considered to be the expert and directs the learning process.
-A teacher is someone who is highly sensitive person qualified trained and works to engage the minds of his or her students.
-This style of teacher-led instructional continues into higher education rankings, specifically traditional college classrooms.
+A teacher is empathetic, qualified, trained, and works to engage students’ minds.
+This style of teacher-led instruction continues into higher education rankings, specifically in traditional college classrooms.
 The teacher still stands at the front and center of the class delivering information, and students are used to this format because of their experience in primary education rankings.
-The instructor disseminates knowledge through a lecture and students study to pass the required examinations or complete other required learning activities.
+The instructor disseminates knowledge through a lecture, and students study to pass the required examinations or complete other learning activities.

-Consider some basic definitions, to begin with as a means of understanding the role of an educator.
-The word “education” refers to giving instruction; “educator” refers to the person who provides instruction and is someone who is skilled in teaching, and teaching is aligned with providing explanations.
-I have expanded upon these definitions so that the word “educator” includes someone who is skilled with instruction, possesses highly sensitive person qualified developed academic skills, and holds both subject matter knowledge and knowledge of adult education rankings principles.
+Consider some basic definitions to begin with as a means of understanding the role of an educator.
+The word “education” refers to giving instruction; “educator” refers to the person who provides instruction and is skilled in teaching, and teaching is aligned with providing explanations.
+I have expanded upon these definitions so that the word “educator” includes someone capable of instruction, possesses a compassionate person qualified to develop academic skills, and holds both subject matter knowledge and knowledge of adult education rankings principles.

-Skilled with Instruction: An educator is someone who should be skilled in the art of classroom instruction, knowing what instructional strategies are effective and the areas of facilitation that need further development.
-An experienced educator develops methods that will bring course materials to life by adding relevant context and prompting students to learn through class discussions and other learning activities.
-Instruction also includes all of the interactions held with students, including all forms of communication, as every interaction provides an opportunity for teaching.
+An educator should be skilled in classroom instruction, knowing what instructional strategies are effective and the areas of facilitation that need further development.
+An experienced educator develops methods to bring course materials to life by adding relevant context and prompting students to learn through class discussions and other learning activities.
+Instruction also includes all interactions with students and communication forms, as every interaction provides a teaching opportunity.

 Becoming an Engaging and Highly Effective Educator

-I do not believe that many instructors intentionally consider the need to make a transformation from working as an instructor to functioning as an educator.
-When someone is hired to teach a class, someone other than a traditional college professor, they often learn through practice and time what works well in the classroom.
+I do not believe that many instructors intentionally consider the need to transform working as an instructor to functioning as an educator.
+When someone is hired to teach a class, someone other than a traditional college professor, they often learn what works well in the classroom through practice and time.
 There will likely be classroom audits and recommendations made for ongoing professional development.
-Gradually the typical instructor will become an educator as they seek out resources to help improve their teaching practices.
+Gradually the typical instructor will become an educator as they seek resources to improve their teaching practices.
 However, I have worked with many adjunct online instructors who rely on their subject matter expertise alone and do not believe there is a reason to grow as an educator.
-For anyone who would like to make the transformation and become an engaging antonym and highly sensitive person qualified effective educator, there are steps that can be taken and practices that can be implemented.
+For anyone who wants to transform and become an engaging antonym and compassionate person, a qualified, effective educator, some steps can be taken, and practices can be implemented.

 Step One: Continue to Develop Your Instructional Practice